wp-plugins/stageshow/readme.txt

 == Changelog ==

 * Version History for StageShow Plugin

+= 2.1.5 (04/08/2013) =
+* Added "Contact Phone" to Sale Log details
+* Updated for compatibility with WP 3.6 - depracated split() recoded
+* Separated FirstName and LastName in DB and Export files
+* Removed seconds from performance time display

 = 2.1.4 (31/07/2013) =
 * Bug Fix: Admin URLs with _wpnonce arg may have html encoded arg separator